GluuFederation/agama-pw/README.md

 ### Test The Flow

-Use an Relying party implementation (like [jans-tarp](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp)) to send authentication request that triggers the flow.
+Use any Relying party implementation (like [jans-tarp](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp)) to send authentication request that triggers the flow.

 From the incoming authentication request, the Janssen Server reads the `ACR` parameter value to identify which authentication method should be used.
 In order to invoke the Agama-PW project flow, specify the ACR value as that your request should be authenticated using Agama-PW project, use the ACR as `agama_<qualified-name-of-the-top-level-flow>`.